How to specialise in culinary translation

-But, first, do you really want to be a food translator?
+Do you really want to be a culinary translator?

-If you've never translated food texts before, the menus and recipes chosen for this course will most certainly test your translation skills, your research skills, your common sense, and your desire to be a food translator!
-What to say of the glossary building, particularly in the meat department, or the fruitful land of false friends and false equivalents?
+If you haven't translated food texts before, and even if you are a good translator, the menus and recipes chosen for this course will most certainly test your translation and research skills, your common sense and... your desire to be a food translator.
+Glossary building, particularly in the meat department and the fruitful land of false friends and false equivalents will be your new friends, and foes.

-Did you also want to test your copywriting and transcreation skills?
+Did you want to test your copywriting and transcreation skills?
 Did you dream of researching the most obscure food terms and translating super creative product reviews and award winning restaurant critiques?
-Promise: you won't get bored.
-Though when you look at those meat charts you may well decide this is not for the fainthearted.
+You certainly won't get bored, but, when you stare at those meat charts, you may well decide that, ultimately, this is not for you.
+If you're still up for it, read on!

 - Enrolling was easy-peasy.

 - Getting your certificate was quick.

-- The course coordinator is very friendly and sends monthly emails to check how you are progressing and if you need any help.
+- The course coordinator was very friendly and sent monthly emails to check how you were progressing and if you needed any help.

 - The online platform is easy to navigate and it’s easy to download your learning resources.

 - The texts are very well selected.
-In theory, of increasing difficulty, though I'd find it hard to decide which one was the most challenging, probably a scientific article despite being one of the texts I did best in.
+In theory, of increasing difficulty, though I'd find it hard to say which was the most challenging; probably a scientific article despite being one of the texts I did best in.

 - The materials are very well written using clear language, a professional structure and visuals.
 They are all in PDF format, which makes them easy to navigate and take notes from.
 Although I was expecting videos, my disappointment soon dissipated.